Bengali name: Bengali Buddhist surnames

+Bengali Christian surnames

 Many Bengali Christians use English and Portuguese surnames along with traditional surnames.
-Most Catholic Bengali Christians have Portuguese surname, such as: Gomes, Rozario, D'Costa, Gonsalvez, Cruze, Dias, D'Silva and D'Souza.
+Most Catholic Bengali Christians have Portuguese surnames, such as: Gomes, Rozario, D'Costa, Gonsalvez, Cruze, Dias, D'Silva, and D'Souza.

 Initials and prefixes

-Muhammad (মোহাম্মদ), Mohammed, Mohamed, Mohammad, Mohammod, Muhammod is a common prefix used before the name of many Muslim males, and it is often not considered as the name used to refer to the person.
-In many cases, the "Muhammad" prefix is shortened to মোঃ ("Md.", or "MD.").
+Muhammad (মোহাম্মদ), also spelled Mohammed, Muhammed, Mohamed, Mohammad, or Muhammod, is a common prefix used before the name of many Muslim males.
+It is often not considered the name used to refer to the person.
+In many cases, the "Muhammad" prefix is shortened to মোঃ ("Md." or "MD.").
 Other common prefixes are not systematic.
-The prefix often serves as the first name and the given name appears as the middle name or last name.
+The prefix often serves as the first name, while the given name appears as the middle name or last name.